 Accordingly, it is hereby ORDERED that Agency's Petition for Review is DENIED.
-Agency's action of terminating Employee is REVERSED.
-Agency is, therefore, ORDERED to reimburse Employee for all pay and benefits lost as a result of the termination action.
+Agency's action of suspending Employee for 720 duty hours is REVERSED.
+Agency is therefore ORDERED to reimburse Employee for all pay and benefits lost as a result of the 720-hour suspension.